sait-wbdv/winter-2021/_posts/2021-03-09-npm-packages.md

 - Gist: [Create a local `http` server](https://gist.github.com/acidtone/4f96eefab57e9ab8d2ec4e21f6029be3)

 ### Key Takeaways
+- You have to restart the server before it loads new changes.
 - The `http` module allows us to create servers without installing dependencies but it requires a lot of work to setup the features that a production server requires (`404` handling, reading HTML files from the file system, etc).
 - Starting tomorrow, we'll use `npm` to install the `express` framework, which simplifies the creation and management of web servers.